MetaSys-LISBP/IsoSim/README.md

 To run flux calculations on the **example network** and reproduce **Figure 3** (panels B and C) and **Figure 4** (panels B and C):

-- go to the example directory, e.g.:
+- Go to the example directory, e.g.:

 ```bash
 $ cd /home/usr/isosim/models/example_network/
 ```

-- open an R console:
+- Open an R console:

 ```bash
 $ R
 ```

-- run the example file:
+- Run the example file:

 ```bash
 > source("example_network.R")